RazorSh4rk/Rudy/README.md

 ## BOM

-// Note: I went specifically for a stealth black build, if you dont pay extra for black parts, it should cut from the cost.
-In addition, many parts are 3d printable, i will mark them with a *.
+// Note: Many parts are 3d printable, i will mark them with a *.
 For testing, i'm using the 120mm bed but it should fit 150mm with about 140mm^2 usable print area.

 | Thing | Price | Link |